Reed Elsevier sees further growth in 2012

-LONDON Anglo-Dutch publishing and events group Reed Elsevier (REL.L) ELSN.AS said it was on track for further growth this year, helped by strength at its core Elsevier business.
+LONDON Anglo-Dutch publishing and events group Reed Elsevier said it was on track for further growth this year, helped by strength at its core Elsevier business.

 Reed, which publishes scientific, business and academic information, said on Tuesday growth rates in the first quarter were consistent with 2011 trends.

-Note: (This story was corrected to remove reference to market capitalization in the last paragraph)